Ramdam17/QCTutorial/README.md

 ## ⚡ Quick Tips

+1. **Start from Notebook 0**: Begin with `00_first_qubit.ipynb` - even if you have some quantum knowledge
-1. **Run cells sequentially**: Each notebook is designed to be run from top to bottom
+2. **Run cells sequentially**: Each notebook is designed to be run from top to bottom
-2. **Take your time**: Even though each notebook is ~10 minutes, feel free to explore and experiment
+3. **Use checkpoints**: Verify your understanding at each 🎯 CHECKPOINT before continuing
+4. **Try exercises**: Do the 🟢 exercises at minimum, challenge yourself with 🟡 and 🔴
+5. **Take quizzes**: Test yourself with end-of-notebook quizzes
+6. **Take your time**: Estimated times are guidelines - explore at your own pace!
-3. **Modify and experiment**: Change parameters, try different gates, see what happens!
+7. **Modify and experiment**: Change parameters, try different gates, see what happens!
-4. **Visual learner?**: Focus on the plots - they tell the story
+8. **Visual learner?**: Focus on the plots - they tell the story
-5. **Math curious?**: Read the equations and explanations for deeper understanding
+9. **Math curious?**: Read the equations and explanations for deeper understanding
+10. **Track progress**: Watch your ⬛⬛⬛⬜⬜⬜⬜ progress bar fill up!

 ---

-**Ready to explore the quantum world?** Start with `notebooks/01_superposition.ipynb` and enjoy the journey! 🚀✨
+**Ready to explore the quantum world?** Start with `notebooks/00_first_qubit.ipynb` and enjoy the journey from zero to quantum hero! 🚀✨